CWE-502: Deserialization of Untrusted Data

 Frequently Asked Questions

-CWE-502: CWE-502: Deserialization of Untrusted Data is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-502: Deserialization of Untrusted Data is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product deserializes untrusted data without sufficiently ensuring that the resulting data will be valid.

 Is CWE-502 in the CWE Top 25 Most Dangerous Software Weaknesses?+